craftcms/cms/docs/configuration.md

 | `@web` | The URL to the folder that contains the `index.php` file that was loaded for the request
 | `@webroot` | The path to the folder that contains the `index.php` file that was loaded for the request

-You can define additional custom aliases using the [aliases](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#$aliases-detail) config setting.
+You can define additional custom aliases using the <config:aliases> config setting.
 For example, you may wish to create aliases that define the base URL and base path that your asset volumes will live in.

 ```php
 'aliases' => [